CSE 311: Topics

 In this topic, we will learn a new way to reason about facts in logic.
 Previously, we saw how to show that various facts are equivalent.
 Here, we will see how to infer new facts from known ones using a “proof”.
 This includes equivalence as a special case (when we can infer either fact from the other) but is vastly more powerful.

 We will begin by writing our proofs formally, using inference rules.
 This makes them easy to check.
-Fterward, we will begin learning how to write English proofs by translating our formal proofs into English.
+Afterward, we will begin learning how to write English proofs by translating our formal proofs into English.
 As the course continues, we aim to get more confortable writing proofs directly in English, without working formally.

-• Lecture slides (more coming soon)
+• Lecture slides (more slides coming soon)

 More topics will be added here as the course continues...